zaiisao/Documentation/en/Real-time-Messaging/RTM_Quickstarts_iOS.md

 - (void)viewDidLoad {
     [super viewDidLoad];

-    // Create an AgoraRtmKit instance
+    // Create an AgoraRtmKit instance.
     _kit = [[AgoraRtmKit alloc] initWithAppId:YOUR_APP_ID delegate:self];
 	// Note: The SDK does not trigger the callback if the AgoraRtmKit reference is not held and released.
-	// Token is mandatory if security options are enabled for your appId.
+	// A token is mandatory if security options are enabled for your appId.
 }
 ```

 ### Considerations

-- The Agora RTM SDK supports multiple `AgoraRtmKit` instances that are independent of each other.
-You can use the same context to create different `AgoraRtmKit` instances, but the `AgoraRtmDelegate` interface of each `AgoraRtmKit` instance must be different.
+- The Agora RTM SDK supports multiple [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instances that are independent of each other.
+You can use the same context to create different [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instances, but the [AgoraRtmDelegate](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Protocols/AgoraRtmDelegate.html) interface of each [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance must be different.
-- If you no longer use an `AgoraRtmKit` instance, call the `destroyChannelWithId` method to release all resources used by that instance.
+- If you no longer use an [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance, call the [destroyChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/destroyChannelWithId:) method to release all resources used by that instance.

-### Next Steps
+### Next steps

-You have created an `AgoraRtmKit` instance and can start using the Agora RTM SDK:
+You have created an [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance and can start using the Agora RTM SDK:

 - [Log in Agora's RTM system](#login)
 - [Send a Peer-to-peer Message](#sendpeer)